Zack Ward: Career

 He is best known for his character Dave Scoville (Titus's stoner half-brother) on the FOX show Titus and as the bully Scut Farkus in the 1983 Christmas classic A Christmas Story.
 He has had guest roles on popular television series such as NCIS, Lost, and Crossing Jordan, and roles in films such as Almost Famous, Transformers, and Anne of Green Gables.
 He has appeared in the horror films Resident Evil: Apocalypse and Freddy vs. Jason.
 Ward also has had leading roles in BloodRayne 2: Deliverance and Postal, and can be seen in Alone in the Dark II and The Devil's Tomb.

 In 2014, Ward co-founded the film production company Grit Film Works with James Cullen Bressack.
 The first two films which he co-produced with Grit Film Works were the thriller Bethany and the horror film Restoration.
+The film's score was composed by Christopher Baker and Alex Csillag.

 Ward is the CEO of Global Sports Financial Exchange, Inc since 2017.

 In 2022, Ward reprised his role as Scut Farkus in the A Christmas Story sequel, A Christmas Story Christmas for Warner Bros.
-Pictures and HBO Max (now Max).
+Pictures and HBO Max.
+He has also endorsed popcorn in an outfit reflecting the character.

+In 2024, Ward made his directorial debut on the film The Keepers of the 5 Kingdoms starring James Hong.

 Personal life

-On August 18, 2018, Ward married actress and producer, Jennifer McMahan.
+On August 18, 2018, Ward married actress and producer Jennifer McMahan.

+His father was diagnosed with stage 4 Alzheimer's disease in July 2020.
+He passed away more than three years after being diagnosed on December 19, 2023.
+In a February 2025 interview about sharing his experiences with his father and his battle with Alzheimer's disease, Ward stated that he stopped drinking in 2021 and smoking in 2023 and instead took the time to try and focus on exercise and a balanced diet.
+He has since engaged actively in advocacy efforts, most notably speaking at fundraisers and awareness events to promote family connections amid battling the disease.